AlbertKloster/SimpleSearchEngine-Kotlin-/README.md

-# Stage 2/6: Expand the search
+# Stage 3/6: User menu
 ## Description
-Now, let's make our search a little more complex.
-Let's write a program that performs multiple searches in multiple text lines.
+Let's modify the previously written search program an add a user menu for a better user experience.

 ## Objectives
-Write a program that reads text lines from the standard input and processes single-word queries.
-The program must output all lines that contain the string from the query.
-For this stage, this should include the case where the query string appears as a substring of one of the text lines.
-For example, the query "bc" should be found in a line containing "abcd".

-You may choose what the text represents in your project.
-For example, each line may describe:

-- a person represented by the first name, the last name, and optionally an email;

-- an address of a building represented by the country, city, state, street, and zip code;

-- a book represented by its ISBN, title, author/authors, publisher, and so on.

-You can use any of these options or come up with your own, because your search algorithm should work regardless of what the text actually represents.

-Here is an example of an input line.
-It contains three items: the first name, the last name, and an email address.
+In this stage, you need to create a menu.
+The menu should display the following options:
 ```
-Elsa Sanders elsa@gmail.com
+1. Search information.
+2. Print all data.
+0. Exit.
 ```

-In this example, all items are separated by spaces.

-The search should be case insensitive and ignore all extra spaces.

-First, the user should input a number N, which is the number of data lines they are going to enter next.
-Then the user enters N lines with data.
-After that, the user enters a number M, which is the number of search queries.
-After each query, the program should print the information it managed to find among the data.
-You can see this searching process in the example below.
+The user must select a menu item and then enter data if necessary.
+Your program must not stop until the corresponding option (exit) is chosen.

+When the user selects the option to search for a person, your program should now only take and search for one query at a time.

+Decompose the program into separate methods to make it easy to understand and to further develop or edit.

 ## Example
-In the following example, we use several names and e-mails as a dataset.
+In the example below, we use people's names and emails as a dataset example.
 The lines that start with `>` represent the user input.
 Note that these symbols are not part of the input.
 ```
 Enter the number of people:
 > 6